Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/searching_and_filtering/filter_bar.md

 Select a group or extension from the menu to quickly filter on that type (you can also select more than one at once).

+You can display the filetype menu from the keyboard by pressing <kbd>Shift+F5</kbd> when the cursor is on the filter field.

 ### Show everything

 The **Show everything** option provides a quick toggle for the *[Show Everything](show_everything.md)* mode - a way to temporarily disable filters and display all files and folders in the current folder.